 Puglia – one of the most underrated Italian destination

-Things to know traveling to Italy first time – Tipping – is it custom in Italy?
+The first trip to Italy – Tipping – is it custom in Italy?

 Another one of the important things to know when traveling to Italy for the first time is related to tipping in Italy because things can get a bit complicated.